Ahmadzadeh920/ci-toolkit/README.md

 v1.2.0
 ```

-Then consume workflows using:
+Then reference a stable release:

 ```yaml
 uses: Ahmadzadeh920/ci-toolkit/.github/workflows/reusable-test.yml@v1
 ```

-## Versioning policy

-### Major version
+## Major versions

-Increment the major version for breaking contract changes, including:
+Increment the major version for breaking contract changes such as:

 - removing an input
 - renaming an input
 - removing a required secret
 - renaming a secret
-- changing an output contract
+- removing an output
-- changing behavior in a way that requires caller changes
+- changing workflow behavior in a way that requires caller changes

 Example: